File-like Object¶

 closed() -> bool

-if the current file has already been closed.
+Check whether this file has been closed.

 Note that this is an async method, not an attribute.